AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/software_engineering/swe04_hide_implementation_artifacts.rst

 This guideline also limits the region of code required to find any bugs to the package and child packages, if any, defining the abstraction.

-This guideline is to be followed extensively, as the design default for components.
+This guideline is to be followed extensively as the design default for components.
 Once the application code size becomes non-trivial, the cost of retrofit is extremely high.